coderavine/sparta/docs/contributions.md

 #Testing
 We believe that test-driven development can speed up your development process, as you can be confident that your code works before moving on and problems can be found early in the development cycle.
-Without test-driven development, it's common to find bugs later in the process, requiring the team to revisit older blocks of code, slowing down the process.
+Without test-driven development, it's common to find bugs later in the process, requiring the team to revisit blocks of code, slowing down the process.
 Also, it makes us better programmers, as we have the opportunity to understand other people's code and your own code.

 We use __PHPUnit__ testing framework to test our library as it can assist in several areas.
 First, it can help us find the areas in the application that require refactoring.
 Second, the mere implementation of unit testing allows team to focus their attention on improving code, by making their code testable.

-So we assume that you have some background about this framework.
-If not, please refer to the  [official documentation ](https://phpunit.de/getting-started.html) before proceeding.
+>Note: we assume that you have a basic knowledge of this framework.
+Kindly refer to the  [official documentation ](https://phpunit.de/getting->started.html) before proceeding.

 ##Writing Tests
 With PHPUnit, the most basic thing you’ll write is a test case.
 A test case is just a term for a class with several different tests all related to the same functionality.
 There are a few rules you’ll need to follow when writing your cases so that they’ll work with PHPUnit.
-Please refer to the above section to read more about PHPUnit.
+Please refer to the [PHPUnit Documentation ](https://phpunit.de/manual/current/en/index.html) to familiarize your self with the framework.

 We recommend using __Sparta__ console command option `--with-unit-test` that will ease the creation of test case class during creating the validator class as follows:

 `php spartan generate:validator Foo --with-unit-test`

-In addition to creating a validator class as explained earlier, it will also create test case file named __FooTest.php__ in the appropriate project tests folder.
+In addition to creating a validator class as explained earlier, this command will also create test case file named __FooTest.php__ in the appropriate project tests folder.
 The file will look like the below:

 ```
 <?php